MicrosoftDocs/power-platform/power-platform/faqs-copilot-data-sharing.md

 ## What is data sharing for Copilot AI features?

 Microsoft is constantly working to improve the quality of the new AI-powered Copilot features for Dynamics 365 Copilot and Power Platform Copilot to generate outcomes with better accuracy.
 One of the important ways to improve Copilot features is to better understand users’ inputs to the Copilot features, related outputs, and telemetry.
-Enabling the **Data sharing for Dynamics 365 Copilot and Power Platform Copilot AI features** setting in the Power Platform admin center allows Microsoft to capture and manually review customer data including, but not limited to, users’ natural language inputs, outputs, and related telemetry to build, improve, and/or validate Microsoft’s machine learning models, features, services, and related systems.
-Microsoft won't use your data to improve Azure OpenAI Service foundation models.
+Enabling the **Data sharing for Dynamics 365 Copilot and Power Platform Copilot AI features** setting in the Power Platform admin center allows Microsoft to capture and manually review customer data including, but not limited to, users’ natural language inputs, outputs, and related telemetry to build, improve, and/or validate Microsoft’s features, services, machine learning models, and related systems for Dynamics 365 and Power Platform Copilot AI features.
+We don't use customer data to train Azure OpenAI Service foundation models.

+## How does it work?

+You may opt in to participate by using the Power Platform admin center.
+To opt in:

+1. Sign in to the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

+1. In the left pane, select **Settings** > **Tenant Settings**, and turn on **Data sharing for Copilot AI features** > **Enable Data Sharing** toggle.

+> [!NOTE]
+> When this optional data sharing setting is off, we don’t use customer data under this program.

 ## What are the benefits of opting in?